lino-levan/tlpack/README.md

 Welcome to my new personal project dubbed "thoughtlesspack".

 The mission of this project is to finally build a packing software that isn't so hard to configure.
 The philosophy mainly centers around the idea of useful error messages and good defaults.
-At the moment, speed or compression isn't a top priority, though the final file does get run though GCC.
+At the moment, speed or compression isn't a top priority, though the final file does get run though Uglify.

 If you'd like to contribute, make a pull request and I'll go through changes when I have time.